khoaminh100597/Awesome-jobs-vietnam/README.md

 ### To do
 - Show the details about jobs when we click on 'Click for more details'
-- Save the data to file 'jobs.sqlite3'
+- Save the data to file 'jobs.db'

 ### How to run
 - You can run virtual environment by following code: